helospark/SparkBuilderGenerator/README.md

    Option to generate public constructor for regular builder that includes mandatory fields
  - 0.0.22
    Fixing incorrect field naming with underscore prefix
+ - 0.0.23
+   Add option to keep custom methods in the builderclass, when the builder is regenerated

 ## The generated code looks like the following: